SocietyForArtisticResearch/rc-pandoc-help/06-collaboration.md

-# Making expositions visible and working with others
+# Collaboration, Sharing and Publication

 By default, expositions are __private__: only visible to your account.
 These are the three options to make something visible to others: